-- If there is no security group, enter a name to create new security group.
+- If no security group has been created, enter a name and then create one.

 - Enter the name of the cluster.

 - Specify a path to store the job log.
 Make sure that the running log feature is enabled.
 Create an OSS bucket in the region where the cluster has been created.

 - Enter the password that is used to log on to the cluster.

 - Click the Data Platform tab to go to the project list page.
 Click New Project in the upper-right corner.